open-contracting-extensions/public-private-partnerships/docs/framework.md

- Structured information on the tariffs defined in the contract and subsequent revisions to tariffs can be provided in the ```implementation/tariffs``` section of an OCDS release.
+ Structured information on the tariffs defined in the contract should be provided in the ```contract/tariffs``` section of an OCDS release and subsequent revisions to tariffs can be provided in the ```implementation/tariffs``` section of an OCDS release.

+Information on who pays the tariff can be modelled using a ```dimension``` in cases where different charges apply to different parties.

 **Schema**: Information can be provided using the following OCDS fields.